How Winter Can Affect Lash Glue And What You Can Do To Fix It!

-I’ve made mistakes so you don’t have to - here’s all the things that can go wrong with our glue in the winter, and what we can do to protect our retention and reputation!
+So after doing some research, we've found out everything that could go wrong with your lash glue in the winter, and what you can do to protect your retention and reputation!

-Now, before we get into the issues that can arise due to our room conditions, we need to consider that our usual lash glue might take longer to dry due to changes in our clients’ bodies.
+Before we get into the issues that can arise due to our room conditions, we need to consider that our usual lash glue might take longer to dry because of the changes in our clients’ bodies.

-What do I mean by that?
-Well, I can’t speak for everyone but my skin gets so dry in the winter!That can spell out issues in one of two ways - either the lack of moisture will cause your glue to dry more slowly, causing there to be more fumes emitted and/or lashes leaning after you let them go (or you may sit and hold them in place for longer, which is also super annoying and time consuming) or if they over compensate for this dryness, you may find that their skin and lashes are oilier, which we all know spells the end of retention time!
+The lack of moisture will cause your glue to dry more slowly, and result in more fumes being emitted.
+Or, the lashes leaning after you let them go, meaning you'll have to sit and hold them in place for longer, which is super annoying and time consuming!
+Your client could also be over compensating for this dryness, so you may find that their skin and lashes are oilier, which we all know spells the end of retention time!

-If they’re using lots of moisturiser or oilier products than normal, you’ll need to make sure you really go hard on the pretreatment to make sure the lashes are completely oil free!
-I’d recommend our tried and tested 5 step routine, but if you have a bit of a tighter budget, we have some other options available!
+If your client is using lots of moisturiser or oilier products than normal, you’ll need to make sure you really go hard on the pretreatment to assure the lashes are completely oil free!
+We’d recommend our tried and tested 5 step routine, but if you have a bit of a tighter budget, we have some other options available!

 Changes to the Temperature

 We all know how temperature can affect lash glue while we’re working, but what about when we put it to bed for the night?
 In winter, temperatures can drop rapidly overnight, and while we might keep the heating on in our homes, we’re unlikely to do the same in our workspace.

 This lower temperature - in the UK at least - is rarely low enough to freeze our glue, but it can reach fridge temperatures (3-5 degrees) and cause problems in a couple of ways.
 Firstly, when we come to use our glue in the morning, it can be thicker than normal, which would cause anyone to panic.
 Gloopy glue spells disaster!